|240 Door Vinyl Stripe Kits

 Again from a 4-door.

-Here's a view of the vinyl folded over and trimmed on
+Here's a view of how the vinyl is folded over and trimmed on

 the rear fender piece behind the rear door.
 After you